vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 <br>

-To show the top toolbar again, add `?disable_km=` to the url.
+To show the top toolbar again, add `?disable_km=` to the URL.

 #### Swipe to other dashboard view

-It's possible if you still want to swipe left/right to go to other defined views on the same dashboard without using the extra top toolbar.
+You can still swipe left/right to go to other defined views on the same dashboard without using the extra top toolbar.

 With the HACS integration `Swipe Navigation`